Spintronics meets density matrix renormalization group: Quantum spin torque driven nonclassical magnetization reversal and dynamical buildup of long-range entanglement: Introduction

-The standard model~\cite{Ralph2008} of conventional STT involves localized magnetic moments $\mathbf{M}_i$, viewed as classical vectors of fixed length, which interact with a nonequilibrium electronic spin density $\mathbf{s}_i$, computed by some steady-state~\cite{Ellis2017,Dolui2019} or time-dependent~\cite{Petrovic2018} quantum transport formalism, that is fed into the Landau-Lifshitz-Gilbert (LLG) equation~\cite{Berkov2008}.
-Thus, in the context of the quantum STT setup of Ref.~\cite{Zholud2017}---where the conventional Slonczewski-Berger STT $\propto \mathbf{s}_i \times \mathbf{M}_i \equiv 0$ is {\em identically zero}, as illustrated in Fig.~\ref{fig:fig0}(a),(c)---this formalism based on classical dynamics of localized spins becomes inapplicable.
-Surprisingly, despite a long history of STT, an established fully quantum-mechanical framework for coupled dynamics of localized spins and flowing electron spins, as well as transfer of spin angular momentum between them, is still lacking~\cite{Zholud2017,Zhang2017}.
+The ``standard model''~\cite{Ralph2008} of conventional STT involves localized magnetic moments $\mathbf{M}_i$, viewed as {\em classical vectors of fixed length}, which interact with a nonequilibrium electronic spin density $\mathbf{s}_i$, computed by some steady-state~\cite{Wang2008b,Ellis2017,Belashchenko2019,Dolui2019} or time-dependent~\cite{Petrovic2018,Bajpai2019,Suresh2021} single-particle quantum transport formalism.
+The nonequilibrium electronic spin density is then fed into the Landau-Lifshitz-Gilbert (LLG) equation~\cite{Berkov2008} for $\mathbf{M}_i(t)$ in order to include Slonczewski-Berger STT $\propto \mathbf{s}_i \times \mathbf{M}_i$.
+Thus, in the context of collinear spin valve setup of Ref.~\cite{Zholud2017}, where the conventional Slonczewski-Berger STT $\propto \mathbf{s}_i \times \mathbf{M}_i \equiv 0$, the ``standard model'' predicts {\em no effect}.
+This is also illustrated by static $\mathbf{M}_i(t)$, despite injected current pulse, in the movies in the Supplemental Material (SM)~\cite{sm} animating Figs.~\ref{fig:fig0}(a) and ~\ref{fig:fig0}(c), which are obtained from time-dependent nonequilibrium Green function combined with LLG (TDNEGF+LLG) simulations~\cite{Petrovic2018,Bajpai2019,Suresh2021} as an example of {\em quantum}-for-electrons--{\em classical}-for-localized-spins approach falling into the category of the ``standard model.''
+In contrast, $\mathbf{M}_i(t)$ exhibit nontrivial dynamics in the TDNEGF+LLG-computed movie corresponding to noncollinear setup of Fig.~\ref{fig:fig0}(b), as expected from conventional STT $\propto \mathbf{s}_i \times \mathbf{M}_i \neq 0$ being nonzero in this setup.